 The role and responsibilities of the independent expert

 At the second master’s course for specialisation in the new bankruptcy procedures for corporate crisis management, the presentation by Franco Carlo Papa (Chairman of PGS Consulenti) looked at the role and responsibility of the independent expert.
 Following a brief introduction on the origins and aims of this role, general and individual professional requirements were examined, together with a detailed analysis of relevant civil and criminal liability.
-Using summary charts and a description of the principles and guidelines to be followed, the activities required of the independent expert were described, with the help of some practical examples, in relation to truthfulness of data, feasibility of the plan and other specific assessments (such as the viability of the agreement and best deal for creditors).
+Using summary charts and a description of the principles and guidelines to be followed, the activities required of the independent expert were described, with the help of some practical examples, in relation to truthfulness of data, feasibility of the plan and other specific assessments (such as the viability of the agreement and best deal for creditors).14 November 2013

 New investors and M&A: the future for companies that have survived the crisis

 This article by Franco Carlo Papa (Chairman of PGS Consulenti) and Luca Sala (Partner of PGS Consulenti) analyses the conditions necessary for restoring company competiveness through consolidation processes in the current crisis environment.
 Detailed attention is given to the conditions for developing: 1) business valuation, 2) processes of concentration, 3) debt adjustment, 4) new forms of borrowing.
-Indeed such new forms of borrowing need to be tested to overcome or at least mitigate the current bank-centric system.
+Indeed such new forms of borrowing need to be tested to overcome or at least mitigate the current bank-centric system.23 October 2013

 Greater focus on competences and synergies rather than multiples needed in M&As involving companies in crisis

 This article by Franco Carlo Papa (Chairman of PGS Consulenti) and Luca Sala (Partner of PGS Consulenti) examines the opportunities for development involved in M&A processes during crisis situations, seen as important for restoring competitiveness to the Italian system.
 Close attention is given to the possible roles of creditors (the main promoters of company recovery), of the professionals providing assistance to companies during these operations and of turnaround funds.
-In these situations it is therefore fundamental to concentrate on synergies and competences rather than simply on purchase prices, both in the acquisition phase and in the later corporate management phase.
+In these situations it is therefore fundamental to concentrate on synergies and competences rather than simply on purchase prices, both in the acquisition phase and in the later corporate management phase.20 August 2013

 One of the effects of the crisis is a need to review the lending system

 Article by Franco Carlo Papa (Chairman of PGS Consulenti) and Luca Sala (Partner of PGS Consulenti) on the issue of bank lending, which until the start of the crisis tended to focus on returns and which now, following the company reorganisations of the last five years, tends to prioritise protection of credit through support for business continuity.
-It is therefore expected that in the future the banks will adopt a different view on lending, based more closely on actual company dynamics, also with a view to reducing the sort of asymmetries between the banks and companies that all too often feature in procedures for company crisis resolution.
+It is therefore expected that in the future the banks will adopt a different view on lending, based more closely on actual company dynamics, also with a view to reducing the sort of asymmetries between the banks and companies that all too often feature in procedures for company crisis resolution.8 August 2013

 The “blank” arrangement is a good idea but some aspects need to be fine-tuned

 Following the introduction of the “blank” (or “with reserve”) arrangement with creditors, Franco Carlo Papa (Chairman of PGS Consulenti) and Luca Sala (Partner of PGS Consulenti) examine the positive and negative aspects of its practical implementation.
 Several requests have already been received only a few months after the introduction of the new measure.
 However, in many cases it has simply been used as a means of delaying bankruptcy.
 This has led to legislative amendments such as the option of immediate appointment of a commissioner and periodical disclosure requirements.
-The authors examine the pros and cons of the recent measure, also suggesting a new way of reaching agreement between companies and creditors.
+The authors examine the pros and cons of the recent measure, also suggesting a new way of reaching agreement between companies and creditors.16 July 2013

 To get help from the bank, a company must have a clear long-term strategy

 Franco Carlo Papa (Chairman of PGS Consulenti) and Luca Sala (Partner of PGS Consulenti) see strategic and financial plans as essential common tools for exiting the crisis, ending the vicious circle that is hampering economic development.
 The plan is used as the central valuation tool for supporting business continuity in most of the crisis resolution procedures examined.
-It should therefore also become the tool generally used by companies to provide accurate strategic and financial information benefitting all stakeholders, including the banks, allowing better assessment of creditworthiness and company rating.
+It should therefore also become the tool generally used by companies to provide accurate strategic and financial information benefitting all stakeholders, including the banks, allowing better assessment of creditworthiness and company rating.11 June 2013

 There will be no end to the crisis so long as Italian companies focus exclusively on control in M&As

 This article by Franco Carlo Papa (Chairman of PGS Consulenti) and Luca Sala (Partner of PGS Consulenti) argues that current actions taken by companies to focus on core business, eliminate inefficiencies and restructure debt might not be sufficient in the current competitive environment.
-M&A activity is instead required, in which entrepreneurs need to abandon their obsession with control, developing a new type of cooperation across a range of areas including obtaining new financial resources.
+M&A activity is instead required, in which entrepreneurs need to abandon their obsession with control, developing a new type of cooperation across a range of areas including obtaining new financial resources.23 May 2013

 The independent expert should help to find solutions instead of looking to replace the notary in company crises

 Franco Carlo Papa (Chairman of PGS Consulenti) and Luca Sala (Partner of PGS Consulenti) explain the role independent experts play in relations between the banks and creditors, where they are used by entrepreneurs and creditors for fair conduct of the negotiation process, prior to issuing their reports.
 The authors believe that such experts, although appointed to act autonomously, must take part in this process aimed at the social good of saving the company.
 On the other hand, independent experts cannot limit their function to auditing present and future accounting data, but must also carry out company-level valuation.
-Finally the authors ask whether the role could be expanded to cover monitoring of the plan, leading to greater involvement of the expert in assessment of actual implementation.
+Finally the authors ask whether the role could be expanded to cover monitoring of the plan, leading to greater involvement of the expert in assessment of actual implementation. - + 2012

 3 December 2012